by Chet-Yeng Loong

-Weirien (1995) said that studying music is a kind of emotional education.
+Learning arts as hobbies can help children express their emotions, strengthen their perceptions of other views, and build their confidence and identities.
+Studying music is a kind of emotional education.
 Music cannot teach us to have feelings; instead, it teaches us about our feelings.
-Music is an excellent tool to help students to explore their emotional feelings.
+Music is an excellent tool to help students explore their emotional feelings.

-Self-management is about self-regulation, being open to constructive critics and suggestions, and being resilient when achieving goals.
+Self-management is about self-regulation, being open to constructive criticism and suggestions, and being resilient when

-In Leonard Sax: "The Collapse of Parenting." (year?), the author mentioned, among the below five points, which factor can predict an 11-year old will be a happy and healthy person 20 years later:
+achieving goals.
+In Leonard Sax: "The Collapse of Parenting" (2015), the author mentioned, among the below five points, which factors can predict an 11-year-old will be a happy and healthy person 20 years later:

 The answer is self-control.

-Practicing musical activities have become a daily routine among the children.
-Setting a routine provides a sense of safety and predictability among young children.
-Children learn to reflect on their playing instruments, singing, and moving in the videos.
+predictability.
+Children learn to reflect how they practice their instruments, their singing, and their movement to music and music videos.
 By constantly receiving feedback and accepting the challenge to improve their performance, children build a resilient attitude and increase self-esteem through playing and singing.
 This is an excellent way to instill the mindset of delayed gratification.

 3. Social Awareness